WordPress/openverse/documentation/general/deployment.md

      Terraform configuration)

-2. Deploy the code that depends on the new or updated variable by dispatching the appropriate deployment workflow for the application and envionment that was updated.
+2. Deploy the code that depends on the new or updated variable by dispatching the appropriate deployment workflow for the application and environment that was updated.
    - If the application only needs to be re-deployed to the already running-version, dispatch the workflow with the version present at the